AlgyJr/ios_guides/Creating-a-Custom-Tab-Bar.md

 Sometimes the standard iOS tab bar just doesn't have the look or functionality you need for your app.
 In this case, you need to create a custom tab bar from scratch.

+## This tutorial doesn't use views or memory as effective as standard iOS tab bar, mainly not applicable for production on its current state.
+Use it with cautious, customizing original tab bar isn't that hard, so use it wisely.

 ### Step 1: Setup your Storyboard